-Susan K. Axler, AACR affiliate member and Scientist ↔ Survivor participant, died Aug.
-17, 2017, from complications due to metastatic breast cancer.
+Susan K. Axler, AACR affiliate member and Scientist ↔ Survivor Program, died August 17, 2017, from complications due to metastatic breast cancer.

 Axler was a patient advocate, having been first diagnosed with breast cancer in 1988 at the age of 41.
 She had undergone a lumpectomy, radiation treatment, a mastectomy, and eventually other therapies to fight the cancer once it metastasized to her bones in 2000, following an eight-year remission.